hello-jason/intro-to-middleman/markdown.md

 ???

-Create a new page `foo.html.erb` and it will become example.com/foo when you build the project.
+Create a new page `about.html.erb` and it will available example.com/about when you build the project.
 The asterisk is because you can have data files that Middleman can use to generate several pages.

 --